DinorahGV02/Unit-8-Project-Pen-Testing-Live-Targets/README.md

 Vulnerability #1: SQLI

 Description:
-Blue Website allows the user to input SQL statements as it responds when you attend one.
+Blue Website allows the user to input SQL statements as it responds when you attempt one.

 <img src="Kapture 2022-10-31 at 18.48.23.gif">